schgressive/rhinobird-api/README.md

 This repo should hold the Rails API for *streams* and *channels* (no *users* for the moment).
 Take a look at http://docs.peepoltv.apiary.io/ for reference.

+# Setup

+## Environment variables

+The following variables should be defined for the API to work

+* DEV_HOST: For the development host (ex. http://locahost:3000/)
+* PROD_HOST: The host for the production server (ex. http://beta.peepol.tv/)
+* NUVE_SERVICE_ID: The Service ID given by Licode
+* NUVE_SERVICE_KEY: The Service KEY given by Licode
+* NUVE_SERVICE_HOST: The host where Licode is running (ex. http://streaming.peepol.tv/)